 1. President & Vice-Chancellor

-The Dean of Residence is responsible for the development of policies and procedures related to the operation of the residence and the Social Centre, and represents the University at resident student functions.
-The Dean of Residence is the liaison with the H.U.R.S.C. concerning administrative student matters (Disciplinary Committee, selection of Proctors, etc.) and is a member of the Plant and Residence Committee.
-The Dean of Residence meets regularly with the Residence Supervisor, Proctors and the Director of Administrative Services.
+The Executive Director is responsible for the development of policies and procedures related to the operation of the residence.
+The Executive Director is the liaison with the H.U.R.S.C. concerning administrative student matters (Disciplinary Committee, selection of Proctors, etc.) and is a member of the Plant and Residence Committee.
+The Executive Director meets regularly with the Residence Supervisor and Proctors.

 3. Residence Supervisor & Proctors